La presa di Roma

 La presa di Roma, also known as La breccia di Porta Pia or Bandiera bianca, and distributed in English-speaking countries under the title The Capture of Roma is a 1905 Italian short black-and-white silent film directed by Filoteo Alberini.

 Plot

 The film recreates the final events leading to Italian unification in September 1870.
 After pope Pius IX had refused King Victor Emmanuel II demand to cede to the new Kingdom of Italy the last remnants of the Papal States, the latter sent his army to place Rome under a state of siege.
-Despite a last effort by Italian general Carchidio, the head of the papal force General Hermann Kanzler(it) refused to surrender.
+Despite a last effort by Italian general Carchidio, the head of the papal force Hermann Kanzler refused to surrender.
 On 20 September, after a cannonade of three hours had breached the Aurelian Walls at Porta Pia, the Bersaglieri entered Rome and Pius IX ordered General Kanzler to hoist the white flag on the dome of St. Peter's Basilica.
 The film ends with an apotheosis showing the heroes of Italian independence.